jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/60-pelvis.md

 #### Modelling of sacroilliac joint

+To model the stiffness of the sacroiliac join, a part consisting of one layer solid elements is cerated between the sacrum and the ilium.

+The material parameters are chosen based on [@Miller1987].
+Data is based on 7 males and one female aged between 59 and 74 years.

+Stiffness (k) in direction:
+* superior: 157.2 N/mm
+* inferior: 267.0 N/mm
+* anterior: 107.3 N/mm
+* posterior: 187.9 N/mm
+* medial (lateral): 386.8 N/mm

+The area of the joint was measured as 1424 mm^2 (1104-1913m^2).
+In the VIVA+ 50 F model it is slightly lower than the smallest measured area, being 1050 mm^2 on anterior and 1062 mm^2 posterior side.
+The average thickness of the outer face is 4.4 mm.

+E=k * thickness/A

+leading to the young modulus

+* superior: 0.655 N/mm^2
+* inferior: 1.113 N/mm^2
+* mean of superior and inferior = 0.884
+* anterior: 0.447 N/mm^2
+* posterior: 0.783 N/mm^2
+* mean of anerior posterior = 0.615
+* medial (lateral): 1.612 N/mm^2

+As the appropiate stiffness will be mainly important in lateral impacts and only validation loadcases for this impact direction are available, a linear elastic material is chosen for the baseline model using a young modulus of 1.612 N/mm^2
+The density is set to XX

 The sacroilliac joint is calibrated using the experiments of [@Guillemot.1998] as male and female pelvic bones were tested.
-For the quaistatic tests, a pelvic bone of  one female /S7) with an age of 63 years a height of 160 cm and a weight of 55 kg.
+For the quaistatic tests, a pelvic bone of  one female (S7) with an age of 63 years a height of 160 cm and a weight of 55 kg.
-For the dynamic tests, 6 out of the 12 tested pelvic bones were from femaleswith an age between 65 and 81.
+For the dynamic tests, 6 out of the 12 tested pelvic bones were from females with an age between 65 and 81.

 For the male, [@Salzar2009] can be also used: